Sleep specialist Dr. Richard Bogan offers insight on Restless Leg Syndrome and what people with this condition can do to achieve better rest.

 Rosie: Can you describe what Restless Leg Syndrome is and who it affects?

 Dr. Bogan: Restless leg syndrome is characterized by the urge to move, oftentimes associated with what we call paresthesia (or funny feelings) typically in the legs, but it can affect other parts of the body.
 And oftentimes it’s associated with a kind of vague pain that’s very difficult to describe, called dysesthesia.
-It’s biggest complaint is the effect on quality of sleep, which can have a significant impact on individuals.
+It’s biggest complaint is the effect on the quality of sleep, which can have a significant impact on individuals.

-It’s actually fairly prevalent — about 10% of the population have some symptoms of restless leg syndrome.
+It’s actually fairly prevalent — about 10% of the population has some symptoms of restless leg syndrome.
 It’s more common in women than in men and it tends to be more severe in middle age, but children can be affected as well.
-The good news is that oftentimes it can be intermittent and not too severe, but in the US, we think close to 3% of the population have moderate to severe restless leg syndrome that really needs to be addressed.
+The good news is that oftentimes it can be intermittent and not too severe, but in the US, we think close to 3% of the population has moderate to severe restless leg syndrome that really needs to be addressed.